cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 A total of 252474 data rows were generated with variables distributed as described in @sec:data_gen_isotropic.
 Lets see the correlation matrix, calculated with these data, of the features of the isotropic case:

-//Place figure of correlation matrix here.
+#figure(
+  image("../images/corr_matrix_isotropic.png", width: 50%),
+  caption: [Correlation matrix of the features in the isotropic case.]
+)<fig:correlation_matrix_isotropic>

-As seen in figure Z the features have a moderate or low correlation.
+As seen in @fig:correlation_matrix_isotropic the features have a moderate or low correlation.
 That is good sign because it mean that different features hold different information.
 Now lets take a look at the mutual information between the target and the features:

-//Place mutual information here (for isotropic case)
+#figure(
+  image("../images/MI_phiK.png", width: 50%),
+  caption: [Mutual information between features and target $phi_K$ in isotropic case.]
+)<fig:MI_isotropic>

 Here we can see that the lower $xi_n$ are the one that most affect the target.
 That implies that the lower frequencies are the ones that most affect the target $phi_K$.